ariasarch/MPS_Sample_Code/README.md

 #### Step 7f: Merging and Validation

 Final spatial processing - merges the updated components from Step 7e, handles cluster-boundary overlaps, and produces the final spatial matrix ready for Step 8.
+In addition to the cluster-boundary cleanup, this step performs a final **duplicate merge**: two units are fused when they both overlap in space **and** are correlated in time.
+Because the spatial footprints are now at their most accurate, this is the right place to catch any remaining split components that earlier merges missed.

 **Parameters:**
-- **Apply smoothing**: Whether to apply Gaussian smoothing to merged components
+- **Apply smoothing**: Whether to apply Gaussian smoothing to merged components.
 - **Smoothing Sigma**: Gaussian filter sigma.
 Be cautious - over-smoothing causes footprints to bleed into large diffuse blobs that may overlap neighbouring neurons.
 - **Handle overlaps**: Normalizes components at cluster-boundary overlap regions.
 Keep this enabled in virtually all cases - disabling it produces inconsistent boundaries where processing windows meet.
-- **Min Component Size**: Minimum component size in pixels to keep after merging
+- **Min Component Size**: Minimum component size in pixels to keep after merging.
+- **Max Component Size**: Largest merged component to keep (5000 px default).
+A merged unit above this size is more likely a fused artefact than a single neuron.
+- **Merge Overlap Threshold**: Minimum spatial overlap (0-1, default 0.3) required to merge two units, measured as containment of the smaller footprint inside the larger (Szymkiewicz-Simpson).
+Lower values merge more aggressively.
+- **Merge Correlation Threshold**: Minimum temporal correlation (0-1, default 0.8) required to merge two units.
+A pair must clear *both* this and the overlap threshold to be fused, so spatially adjacent but independently firing neurons are left alone.
+Lower values merge more aggressively.
-- **Save both versions**: Saves both raw and smoothed versions for comparison
+- **Save both versions**: Saves both raw and smoothed versions for comparison.

 > **If components look blocky or rectangular after Step 7f:** This artefact comes from the bounding box geometry of Step 7c, not from smoothing.
 Reducing smoothing sigma will not fix it.
 If you see this, it is a cosmetic artefact of the tiling approach and does not affect trace quality.
 Step 7f is quick to re-run relative to 7e, so it is easy to experiment with smoothing settings.